aerospike/aerospike-client-python/doc/base_policy.rst

         | return error ``AEROSPIKE_ERR_TIMEOUT``.
 If ``total_timeout`` is ``0``, there will be no total time limit.
         |
         | Default: ``1000``
+    * **timeout_delay** (:class:`int`)
+        Number of milliseconds to wait after a socket read times out before closing the socket for good.
+If set to zero, this feature will be disabled.

+        If, upon performing a database operation, the host finds the socket it was using timing out while reading, the client will receive a timeout error.
+However, we don't always want to close that socket right away; doing so introduces unwanted latencies.
+It might be possible to recover the socket, thus saving the socket for future re-use.

+        The socket will be closed only if it could not be successfully recovered within `timeout_delay` milliseconds of the original timeout.
+If this is set to zero, the socket may be closed right away, effectively disabling this feature.

+        Please note that this feature only applies to sockets being read; write timeouts are not affected by this setting.

+        The value must be an unsigned 32-bit integer.

+        Default: ``0``
     * **compress** (:class:`bool`)
         | Compress client requests and server responses.
         |